|

 Your water supply and delivery system should also be clearly labeled and

-to provide easy access for your local fire
+designed to provide easy access for your local fire

 agency.
 Check with your local fire department for recommendations on